leechangyo/leechangyo.github.io/about.md

 <div style="font-size: 0.9rem; font-weight:300; line-height: 1.6rem;">

-Hi my name is CHANGYO LEEE.
+Hi my name is CHANGYO LEE（李灿教）.
 I'm currently a student in Mechanical Engineering school of Shanghai Jiao tong University for engineering master degree. <br>

 I'm learning and researching interests are mainly in the area of robotics such as SLAM, Control manipulator, Motion Planning, Data Fusion, machine learning and deep learning.<br>